Profile updated October 2016

 - Horse-back, hay, sleigh, vintage tractor, snow-machine or sled-dog rides.

-When starting a business there are several issues to consider when starting an agritourism business.
+When starting an agritourism business there are several issues to consider.
 University specialists suggest that you closely examine the following three factors:

 - Define the "attraction” that will draw initial, then repeat, customers;